College of St Hild and St Bede, Durham: Buildings

+College pre-renovation (1858-2024)

-The college consists of several distinct buildings, including the main Hild building, which is the administrative hub of the college containing the main offices, computer room, common rooms and a large number of student rooms; other larger accommodation blocks, such as Thorp, Christopher, Bede; and several smaller houses such as Hild Gym, Bede Gym, Charles Stranks, Gables, Manor House, Manor Lodge, Belvedere, and, as of 2021, Ernest Place.
+The original college consisted of several distinct buildings, including the main Hild building, which was the administrative hub of the college containing the main offices, computer room, common rooms and a large number of student rooms; other larger accommodation blocks, such as Thorp, Christopher, Bede; and several smaller houses such as Hild Gym, Bede Gym, Charles Stranks, Gables, Manor House, Manor Lodge, Belvedere, and, as of 2021, Ernest Place.

-At the centre of college is the Caedmon Complex, which contains a dining hall, the bar (The Vernon Arms, named after the original Hild Bede Principal, Dr Vernon Armitage), music rooms and the only student-run cinema in Durham, Bede Film Society.
+At the centre of college was the Caedmon Complex, which contains a dining hall, the bar (The Vernon Arms, named after the original Hild Bede Principal, Dr Vernon Armitage), music rooms and the only student-run cinema in Durham, Bede Film Society.

-Hild Bede is also one of the two colleges in Durham to have two chapels, the other being University College.
-The Chapel of St. Hild is now a function room named the Joachim Room, and The Chapel of the Venerable Bede is still in use.
-It is widely believed that The Chapel of the Venerable Bede inspired Belinda Carlisle's 1987 hit Heaven Is a Place on Earth, likely due to its ethereal architecture and the numerous spiritual experiences had there by Carlisle and former students.
+Hild Bede was also one of the two colleges in Durham to have two chapels, the other being University College.
+Following the merger of the colleges, the chapel of St. Hild was used function room named the Joachim Room.
+The Chapel of the Venerable Bede is still in use.

 The college also maintains a boat house used by the boat club on the river near the Caedmon Complex.
+The old St Hild's boat house, situated 100 yards upstream is now used by Collingwood College.

+Rushford Court

+From 2024, the college moved temporarily to the Rushford Court site, in Durham's viaduct area, to allow redevelopment of its historic Leazes Road site.
+The Rushford Court site is based around the Victorian buildings of the former County Hospital, with new accommodation blocks surrounding it.
+As part of the move, the University built a new 'Heart' building (named the 'new' Caedmon Complex) on the site to house further student spaces, including a bar, library, and study space.
+The college is expected to be based at Rushford Court until 2029.